drfleming0227/Redfish-Tools/doc-generator/README.md

 The **Redfish doc generator** &mdash; [`doc_generator.py`](doc_generator.py "doc_generator.py") &mdash; is a Python tool that generates output in a specified [format](#output-modes-and-output-formats) from JSON Schema files and supplementary content files.
 You use [configuration files](#configuration) to configure this output.

-The Redfish doc generator v3 introduces [breaking changes](README-doc-generator-v3-changes.md) in how you configure the `doc_generator.py` tool and updates the `README` files.
+The doc generator v3 makes [breaking configuration changes](README-doc-generator-v3-changes.md) and updates to the `README` files.

 For a snapshot of the *version 2* code, see [Doc Generator v2](https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0 "https://github.com/DMTF/Redfish-Tools/releases/tag/doc_gen_v2.0.0").